Official-Codaisseur-Graduate/Jobs-Board-Server/README.md

 ```bash
 http POST :4000/copy-members
 ```
-Please note that running locally will not provide you with the most recent and accurate data regarding “events”.
+*WARNING ONLY POST COPY-EVENTS WHEN RUNNING YOUR LOCAL DATABASE so http :4000/ NOT the heroku deployment* Please note that running locally will not provide you with the most recent and accurate data regarding “events”.
 For this please connect to the API database.
 See [Connect to API database].
 ```bash
 http POST :4000/copy-events